- Parent Category: ROOT

 MC Press publishes several types of articles.
 Each has its own distinctive style, but certain traits are common to most.
 In any type of article, you may hyperlink bits of text to a relevant Web page or email address, as shown several times in this document.
 Also, many article types require some sort of figure, whether it be code or a graphical enhancement such as a screen shot or illustration.

 A feature article uses a tutorial style to teach the reader about a specific process or technology.
-The typical word count should be in the range of 1,500 to 2,000 words (ask your editor what the word count should be for your article).
+The typical word count should be approximately 1,500 words (ask your editor what the word count should be for your article).
 This range is not carved in stone, but it's a good guideline.
 Some topics can be easily covered in less.
 Others require more, but we fear losing readers when we give them articles that they can't easily digest in one sitting.
-If you feel that your topic will require much more than 2,000 words, please discuss possible solutions with your editor.
+If you feel that your topic will require much more than the assigned word count, please discuss possible solutions with your editor.

 To start your article, introduce the capability.
-When did it become available, and what it is designed to accomplish?
+For example, when did it become available, and what it is designed to accomplish?
 Identify the benefits that readers will realize when they implement the capability.
 You may also discuss other applications of the capability and any advantages or drawbacks it has in comparison to other techniques.

 Your feature article may require code, images, or both.
 Feel free to use screen shots or illustrations to assist the reader, but don't feel obligated to show every screen.
 Include only those images that will enhance understanding the most.
 Generally, six or seven images is the maximum.

 Feature articles vary greatly in the elements they're composed of.
 For one example of a feature that contains many of the possible elements for inclusion, click here.